ChiewchanSM/ai-remote-proctoring-system/README.md

 # K-DAI Smart Remote Proctoring System

-An end-to-end automated proctoring application designed to secure remote examinations.
+An end-to-end automated proctoring web application designed to secure remote examinations.

 ## Overview
 This system utilizes computer vision and machine learning for real-time behavioral tracking and digital screen monitoring.
 Evidence of academic dishonesty is automatically transmitted via REST API to a centralized SQLite database and displayed on a live Flask web dashboard for instructor review.